 The most likely reason for blueberries that won’t ripen is the type of berry.
 Some varieties require longer periods of cold winter temps to fruit properly.
 If you live in a warmer region, the plants may not have had a long enough chill period.

-If you are despairing that your blueberries aren’t ripening, it may be for the simple reason that you don’t know when blueberries ripen.
-If your blueberries aren’t ripening, it may be because of the cultivar that you have planted.
+If you are concerned about your blueberries not ripening, it may be for the simple reason that you don’t know when blueberries ripen.
+It may be because of the cultivar that you have planted.
 Some cultivars ripen in the late summer or early fall and stay green longer than other types of blueberry or, as mentioned above, require longer chilling times.
 Be sure to select the correct cultivar for your region.

 If you live in a warmer region, be sure to plant low-chill blueberry varieties, most likely a cultivar of Rabbiteye or Southern Highbush blueberry.
 Research the cultivar carefully, as not all low-chill blueberries are early bearers.